-Enter the IP address of the audit server.
+The audit logs are sent to a syslog server.
+Enter the IP address of the syslog server.
 Only valid IPv4 or IPv6 address formats are accepted.
 Host names are not supported.
 This setting is only relevant when Security Audit Logging Mode is set to External or ExternalSecure.